tferr/ASA/Notes.md

   * Added _Mode_ to the list of choices for integration of multiple samples (2D images)
   * Improved macro recording: Fixed a bug that made the Macro Recorder to omit the plugin's name if the user pressed _Cf.
 Segmentation_.
 In addition, Alt key modifiers are now logged
+  * Improved prompts:
+    * Dialog for tabular data is much more interactive
+    * Interactive feedback using ImageJ's status bar
-  * Improved prompts: Dialog for tabular data is much more interactive.
-With error messages, the plugin now auto-restarts when user chooses to analyze the ddaC sample image
+    * With error messages, the plugin now auto-restarts when user chooses to analyze the ddaC sample image
-  * Minor fixes: Improved code annotations, error messages and pointers to [Online Manual](http://fiji.sc/Sholl_Analysis)
+  * Minor fixes

 Release Builds
 --------------